 17. Although Mies received the commission in 1925, it is unclear when Reich began working on the project, but she certainly did, and that with a degree of naturalness and authority that, for us, implies it wasn’t her first project with Mies…. see, Letter from Lilly Reich to Richard Lisker, February 6th 1927, quoted in Christiane Lange, Ludwig Mies van der Rohe & Lilly Reich.
 Furniture and Interiors, Hatje Cantz, 2006 page 99

 27. The subject is arguably justifying of a post on its own, however, and keeping it brief….as Christiane Lange notes, “there is not a single documented conversation in which he talked about her and their work together”, while Schulze and Windhorst opine that “when he immigrated to the United States he effectively closed her out of his life”, and thereby out of his, and by extrapolation, her own, oeuvre.
 Something particularly poignant in context of the MoMA New York’s 1947/48 exhibition “Mies van der Rohe“, in the catalogue to which Philip C. Johnson refers to Mies’s “brilliant partner, Lilly Reich, who soon became his equal in this field.”
 The field in question is exhibition/trade fair design, that field in which at their first cooperation in Stuttgart Reich was an experienced practitioner, an acknowledged expert with a decade and half of professional practice and conceptual development behind her.
 Mies an absolute novice with little or no experience.
 And Johnson only refers to the “brilliant” Reich in context of exhibition/trade fair design, all the interiors, furnishings and furniture references being the work of Mies alone.
 Which Mies knew was a falsification.
 But clearly did nothing to resolve it.
 The MoMA exhibition opened on September 16th 1947.
 Lilly Reich died on December 11th 1947.
 The MoMA exhibition closed on January 25th 1948.
 Thus at the very moment Lilly Reich passed away, Mies, Johnson and the MoMA were in the process of writing her out of history.
 Her corporeal and incorporeal existence ending in parallel.
 It’s the sort of tragic metaphor only an Émile Zola would feel confident enough to weave into a novel without turning the pathos into kitsch.
-And while yes, one can argue that architecture projects are rarely the work of the lead architect alone, invariably several individuals are involved, all of whom history forgets: Lilly Reich wasn’t an employee of Mies van der Rohe, but an independent designer with whom he cooperated on an equal basis.
+And while yes, one can argue that architecture projects are rarely the work of the lead architect alone, invariably several individuals are involved, all of whom history forgets: Lilly Reich wasn’t an employee of Mies van der Rohe, but an independent designer, with her own independent studio, with whom he cooperated on an equal basis.
 Something he should have acknowledged.
 It would only have taken a couple of sentences.